Try our flavorful Fall acorn squash for the holidays!

-This recipe is a great alternative for your regular mashed potatoes.
-You know how we get an overload of squash and sweet potato this time of year?
-Well, this is a great way to throw a different taste on those two ingredients.
-Here, I’m using a tropical white sweet potato which I grew up eating in Brasil.
+This recipe is a great alternative to your regular mashed potatoes.
+Do we all get an overload of squash and sweet potato this time of year?
+This is a great way to throw a different taste on these two ingredients.
+Camila uses tropical white sweet potatoes that she grew up eating in Brazil.
 It has a different texture and a lighter flavor than a regular sweet potato.
-I am also using acorn squash instead of the regular good-old butternut squash.
-The brown butter, honey, roasted garlic, and sage brings everything together and all the flavors marry in festive way for fall.
+She also uses acorn squash instead of the regular good-old butternut squash.
+The brown butter, honey, roasted garlic, and sage bring everything together, and all the flavors marry in a festive way for fall.

 Acorn Squash with Brown Butter and Honey

 - 4 acorn squash (sliced in half and seeds removed)

 - 2 white sweet potatoes (washed and unpeeled)

 - 4 cloves of garlic (skins on)

 - Olive oil to drizzle before roasting